 Focus at HPU: Stoneking was appointed dean of the David R. Hayworth College of Arts and Sciences in 2006.
 The college houses 23 majors and 30 minors and is home to over 150 full-time faculty.
 During her tenure as dean, Stoneking has chaired four dean searches, as well as multiple chair searches.
 Under her leadership, 112 of the university’s 150 faculty have been hired, three new departments have been organized, and multiple new programs and majors have been developed, including interdisciplinary programs in civic responsibility and social innovation, environmental studies, Latin American and Caribbean studies, women and gender studies, and service learning.

 “I am privileged to work with people who value and appreciate ideas and dreams, colleagues whose efforts are grounded in hope and directed toward our shared future: our students.”

 Dean of the Earl N. Phillips School of Business

-Accolades: Dr. Wehrley has received multiple teaching awards, including the Meredith Clark Slane Distinguished Teaching/Service Award, the Alpha Chi Teaching Award, and the Exemplary Teacher Award presented by the General Board of Higher Education and Ministry of the United Methodist Church.
+Accolades: Wehrley has received multiple teaching awards, including the Meredith Clark Slane Distinguished Teaching/Service Award, the Alpha Chi Teaching Award and the Exemplary Teacher Award presented by the General Board of Higher Education and Ministry of the United Methodist Church.

-Focus at HPU: Dr. Wehrley has been instrumental in steering the course of the Phillips School of Business through curriculum changes, implementing innovative instructional techniques, introducing practical experiential learning situations, and providing opportunities for students to hone their job-search skills.
+Focus at HPU: Wehrley is steering the course of the Phillips School of Business through curriculum changes, implementing innovative instructional techniques, introducing practical experiential learning situations and providing opportunities for students to hone their job-search skills.